schoolshark/magic-windows/README.md

 Copy the files to your `resources/views/components/` directory:

-`magic-window.blade.php` // the compontent
+- `magic-window.blade.php`
-`magic-window-honeypots.blade.php` // contains tailwind-classes for vite
+- `magic-window-honeypots.blade.php` // contains tailwind-classes for vite
-`magic-window-test.blade.php` // basic usage example
+- `magic-window-test.blade.php` // basic usage example

 Install Icons:
 https://github.com/ryangjchandler/blade-tabler-icons

 ## Usage

-Include the component in your Blade views using the <x-magic-window> tag.
+Include the component in your Blade views using the ```<x-magic-window>``` tag.
 Provide a unique `window-id` for each instance.

 ### Basic Example